influxdata/telegraf/plugins/inputs/upsd/README.md

 # UPSD Input Plugin

-This plugin reads data from an upsd daemon over its NUT network protocol.
+This plugin reads data of one or more Uninterruptible Power Supplies from an upsd daemon using its NUT network protocol.

 ### Requirements